 The Naval Postgraduate School is a national and global leader in providing unique, defense-focused graduate education that advances the operational, technological and warfighting advantage of the Naval service.
-In the simplest of terms, NPS is interdisciplinary, classified, responsive, innovative and secure.
+In the simplest of terms, NPS is interdisciplinary, responsive, applied, innovative, classified and secure.

 Advanced education at NPS holds the power to develop thoughtful, principled leadership across DOD and our national security enterprise.
 In our complex, rapidly-changing world, effective leadership is more important today, than perhaps it has ever been.

 Paramount to the efficacy of leadership is the ability to listen,